-For details on changing poller settings using the MWTM client or MWTM web interface, see Changing Client and Web Preference Settings, page 5-1
+For details on changing poller settings using the MWTM client or MWTM web interface, see Changing Client and Web Preference Settings, page 4-1.

-The MWTM provides three pollers for use in the MWTM client GUI and web pages: a fast poller, a slow poller, and a status refresh poller.
-Each poller has default minimum, maximum, and default settings; but, with the MWTM you can change those settings.
+The MWTM provides four pollers for use in the MWTM client GUI and web pages: a fast poller, a slow poller, a status refresh poller, and a memory poller.
+Using the MWTM, you can change the settings (such as minimum, maximum, and default) for each poller.
+However, the only setting you can modify for the memory poller is the timeout value.